-In order to buy or sell Ethereum you’ll need to find an Ethereum exchange.
-When choosing an Ethereum exchange it’s important to diffrentiate between 3 different types of exchanges: Brokers, trading platforms and P2P marketplaces.
+In order to buy or sell Ethereum, you’ll need to find an Ethereum exchange.
+When choosing an Ethereum exchange it’s important to differentiate between 3 different types of exchanges: brokers, trading platforms and P2P marketplaces.

 Here are my top 4 picks for the best Ethereum exchange by category:

 eToro disclaimer: This ad promotes virtual cryptocurrency investing within the EU (by eToro Europe Ltd. and eToro UK Ltd.) & USA (by eToro USA LLC); which is highly volatile, unregulated in most EU countries, no EU protections & not supervised by the EU regulatory framework.
 Investments are subject to market risk, including the loss of principal.

 76% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money.